aQuetzalcoatlus/aQuetzalcoatlus/README.md

       </a>
       <br/>
       <sub>
-        Through this repository, I explore and analyse geographic data to identify forest cover and tree loss over a range of years.
+        Through this repository, I analyse geographic data to identify tree loss over a range of years.
       </sub>
     </td>
     <!-- Project 2: Contagion Simulation -->